Zncrw/Calories_web_app/README.md

 <p> All used libraries and their versions you can find in requirements.txt file. </p>

 <h2> Showcase: </h2>
-At start you will get to the homepage
+<p id ="imgtext">At start you will get to the homepage</p>
 <br>
 <img src="img.png">
 <br>
-<p text-align: center;>After clicking on link you will be redirected on form, where app needs some your information to get results.</p>
+<p id ="imgtext">After clicking on link you will be redirected on form, where app needs some your information to get results.</p>
 <br>
 <img src="img_1.png">
 <br>

-And finally after clicking to "Calculate" button you will get the result shown bellow
+<p id ="imgtext">And finally after clicking to "Calculate" button you will get the result shown bellow</p>
 ![img_2.png](img_2.png)